California Symphony: 1986–2013

-After the success of the 2011–2012 season, the symphony added 3 concerts to the next year's program to bring the grand total to 7.
-Over the course of the 2012–2013 season, the California Symphony auditioned 7 conductors for the position of music director, each conductor leading the ensemble in one of the season's concerts.
+After the success of the 2011–2012 season, the symphony added three concerts to the next year's program to bring the grand total to seven.
+Over the course of the 2012–2013 season, the California Symphony auditioned seven conductors for the position of music director, each conductor leading the ensemble in one of the season's concerts.
 The search for conductors was led by Board President Thomas Overhoff.
-The search also included member Chuck Scanlan, and Board Chair Richard Jarrett.
+The search also included member Chuck Scanlan and Board Chair Richard Jarrett.

-2013–2017

-Music Director Donato Cabrera
+2013–2019

 After multiple appearances as a guest conductor for the California Symphony and succeeding in the audition process, Donato Cabrera was appointed the position of Music Director in 2013.
-When Donato Cabrera was chosen to become the next music director, member Chuck Scanlan said about the conductor, "He had ideas, plans, programs, [and] he was the most focused on the future."
+Member Chuck Scanlan said about the conductor, "He had ideas, plans, programs, [and] he was the most focused on the future."
 According to the California Symphony website, "Since Cabrera’s appointment as Music Director of the California Symphony in 2013, the organization has reached new artistic heights by implementing innovative programming that emphasizes welcoming newcomers and loyalists alike, building on its reputation for championing music by living composers, and committing to programming music by women and people of color."

-Executive Director Aubrey Bergauer

 In October 2014, Aubrey Bergauer took the position of executive director.
-The orchestra, which had been contemplating closure before Bergauer came aboard, has experienced a remarkable turn of fortunes during her five-year tenure.
-She, along with partners Music Director Donato Cabrera and Symphony Board President Bill Armstrong, has been credited with "saving the orchestra" from near-imminent financial collapse in 2014.
+The orchestra, which had been contemplating closure before Bergauer came aboard, experienced a positive turn of fortunes during her tenure.
+She, along with partners Music Director Donato Cabrera and Symphony Board President Bill Armstrong, were credited with "saving the orchestra" from near-imminent financial collapse in 2014.

-Bergauer restructured the California Symphony's marketing and development campaigns as well as revolutionizing the concert setting.
-In addition, she focused on engaging younger and more diverse audiences using data-driven research gained from the "Orchestra X" project.
-By 2019, the California Symphony had doubled their audience, increased the number of donor households by 180%, more than doubled the number of performances offered per year, increased budget by 50%, and secured the largest endowment gift in the orchestra's history, at $1 million.
+Bergauer restructured the California Symphony's marketing and development campaigns and revised the concert setting.
+In addition, she focused on engaging younger and more diverse audiences using data-driven research gained from the Symphony's "Orchestra X" audience research project.

+By 2019, the California Symphony had doubled its audience, increased the number of donor households by 180%, more than doubled the number of performances offered per year, increased its budget by 50%, and secured the largest endowment gift in the orchestra's history, at $1 million.